Adversarially Robust Low Dimensional Representations: Worst-case Approximation Guarantees

 Our goal will be to apply Theorem~\ref{prop:gen:fr} to obtain our required guarantee.
 However the $q \to 2$ operator norm is not monotone when $q>2$; see Claim~\ref{clm:counterexample_infinity_2} for a counter-example.
-Our crucial insight in this result is we can write down the following mathematical programming relaxation for the problem, where we instead use the $\norm{\cdot}_{q \to q^*}$ norm which we show is indeed monotone!
+Our crucial insight is that we can instead use the $\norm{\cdot}_{q \to q^*}$ norm which we show indeed satisfies the monotonicity property (Definition~\ref{def:monotonicity}), so that we can apply Theorem~\ref{prop:gen:fr}.

-In the above program, the objective \eqref{sdp:obj} and constraints \eqref{sdp:tr}-\eqref{sdp:spectralnorm} define a semi-definite program (SDP).
-We will show later that we can get $O(1)$ approximate separation oracle for the problem.
-The following lemma shows that the above SDP is a valid relaxation to the problem. \begin{lemma} Any feasible projection matrix $\Pi$ of rank $r$ satisfying \eqref{prob:gen:fr} is a feasible SDP solution with the same value. \end{lemma} \begin{proof} The intended SDP solution here is just $X=\Pi$.
-All the eigenvalues of $\Pi$ are $0$ or $1$, since $\Pi$ is a projection matrix; hence \eqref{sdp:tr}, \eqref{sdp:spectralnorm} are satisfied.
-To verify \eqref{sdp:norm}, note that by duality and since $\Pi^2=\Pi$,